mojofunk/fedora-mingw-ardour/README.md

 # Other Optional Packages

-build/install mingw*cppunit, if tests enabled
+build/install mingw-cppunit, if tests enabled

-install mingw*gdb, for debugging
+For debugging install GDB so it can be included in the Ardour package/installation

+`$dnf install mingw*gdb`